10 Best Things to Do in Kochi

 1. Discover What an Authentic Original Castle Looks Like at Kochi Castle

-If you ever needed to make a selection of unmissable Japanese castles, you have to make sure Kochi Castle (高知城) is among the shortlisted.
+If you ever need to make a selection of unmissable Japanese castles, you have to make sure Kochi Castle (高知城) is among the shortlisted.
 You see, this is the only castle in Japan that has managed to survive until its present day with the original tower and main keep intact, out of the remaining twelve castles in Japan that haven’t been rebuilt entirely.
 With over 400 years of history, this used to be the seat of the Tosa Domain, former rulers of the area.
 Designated as a National Treasure and a symbol of Kochi City, it’s a great spot to learn about traditional architecture and local history.

 2. Shop for Local Produce and Souvenirs at Kochi Sunday Market

-If you visit Kochi Castle on a Sunday, then you can’t miss Kochi’s historical Sunday Market (日曜市) an open-air market that is traditionally held since over 300 years ago every Sunday from 6:00 to 15:00, around 300-400 shops and stalls over the span of 1Km in Otesuji Avenue, right next to Kochi Castle’s Otemon Gate.
+If you visit Kochi Castle on a Sunday, then you can’t miss Kochi’s historical Sunday Market (日曜市) an open-air market that is traditionally held over 300 years ago every Sunday from 6:00 to 15:00, around 300-400 shops and stalls over the span of 1Km in Otesuji Avenue, right next to Kochi Castle’s Otemon Gate.
 A local favorite among residents and tourists alike, in addition to local produce, you can find virtually anything here, from kitchen items or local crafts to invaluable antiques or used hardware goods.

 3. Experience Japan’s Most Vibrant Festival at Yosakoi Matsuri